 mysqldump db >/var/www/html/.tarballs/db.sql or

-pgdump and related commands: The postgres db container has all the normal
+pgdump and related commands: The PostgreSQL database container includes normal

 pg commands like